 Purchaser Sophistication; Non-Reliance; Suitability; Access to Information Sample Clauses

 Purchaser Sophistication; Non-Reliance; Suitability; Access to Information.
-The purchaser (a) has such knowledge and experience in financial and business matters that the purchaser is capable of evaluating the merits and risks (including for tax, legal, regulatory, accounting and other financial purposes) of its prospective investment in Notes, (b) is financially able to bear such risk, (c) in making such investment is not relying on the advice or recommendations of the Placement Agent, the Issuer, the Co-Issuer, the Collateral Manager or any of their respective affiliates (or any representative of any of the foregoing) and (d) has determined that an investment in Notes or Combination Notes is suitable and appropriate for it.
+The purchaser (a) has such knowledge and experience in financial and business matters that the purchaser is capable of evaluating the merits and risks (including for tax, legal, regulatory, accounting and other financial purposes) of its prospective investment in Notes and Combination Notes, (b) is financially able to bear such risk, (c) in making such investment is not relying on the advice or recommendations of the Placement Agent, the Issuer, the Co-Issuer, the Collateral Manager or any of their respective affiliates (or any representative of any of the foregoing) and (d) has determined that an investment in Notes or Combination Notes is suitable and appropriate for it.
 The initial purchaser has received, and has had an adequate opportunity to review the contents of, the Offering Circular.
-The purchaser has had access to such financial and other information concerning the Co-Issuers, the Preferred Shares, the Notes and the Combination Notes as it has deemed necessary to make its own independent decision to purchase Notes or Combination Notes, including the opportunity, at a reasonable time prior to its purchase of Notes or Combination Notes, to ask questions and receive answers concerning the Co-Issuers and the terms and conditions of the offering of the Notes or Combination Notes as applicable.
+The purchaser has had access to such financial and other information concerning the Co-Issuers, the Preferred Shares, the Combination Notes and the Notes as it has deemed necessary to make its own independent decision to purchase Notes or Combination Notes, including the opportunity, at a reasonable time prior to its purchase of Notes or Combination Notes, to ask questions and receive answers concerning the Co-Issuers and the terms and conditions of the offering of the Notes or Combination Notes.

 AutoNDA by SimpleDocs